dalandro/book-takeaways/the-managers-path-camille-fournier.md

 - knowing how to be managed is also important, and knowing what to expect from a manager
 - keep regular feedback to prevent surprises later
 - keeping meetings focused and setting that expectation clearly
-- being a facilitator and observing team dynamics (people are complicated)
+- part of debugging teams can be to observe team dynamics (people are complicated) - of course be careful of the observer effect
+- delegation:
+  - delegate simple-frequent tasks
-- delegate simple-frequent tasks, handle simple-infrequent tasks yourself, and use complex-infrequent tasks as training opportunities (for rising leaders, but I'd say for anyone)
+  - handle simple-infrequent tasks yourself
+  - use complex-infrequent tasks as training opportunities for rising leaders
+  - delegate complex-frequent tasks to develop your team
+- don't prevaricate
+- the virtues of laziness and impatience https://thethreevirtues.com/

 ## Further reading - rebuttle to First Team Mindset
 (Note: that concept is used as a reference in this book to another author's work (The Five Dysfunctions of a Team: A Leadership Fable - Patrick M. Lencioni)